stahconchayne/moxcms/README.md

 Fast and safe conversion between ICC profiles; in pure Rust.

 Supports CMYK⬌RGBX, RGBX⬌RGBX, RGBX⬌GRAY, LAB⬌RGBX and CMYK⬌LAB, GRAY⬌RGB, any 3/4 color profiles to RGB and vice versa.
+Also supports almost any to any Display Class ICC profiles up to 16 inks.

 ## Example